DidiSkywalker/nexon/README.md

 - Upload and deploy ONNX models.
 - Perform inference with custom input data.
 - View inference results in a results panel.
+- View all models uploaded on the platform and their metadata.
 - Modern, responsive UI with an intuitive layout.

 ---